-To aid the management of the WFO 1992 fisheries ESFJC, the fishing industry and Natural England worked together to develop agreed management policies that would be applied to the fisheries covered by the WFO 1992 (click here to view WFO 1992 policies).
+To aid the management of the WFO 1992 fisheries Eastern Sea Fisheries Joint Committee (Eastern IFCA’s predecessor), the fishing industry and Natural England worked together to develop agreed management policies that would be applied to the fisheries covered by the WFO 1992 which can be viewed by clocking here.
 These management policies are currently being reviewed.

 Welland Wall Mussel Fishery

 Welland wall is the name given to the mussel fishery situated on the seaward most extent bank of the River Welland in Lincolnshire.
 The nature of the Welland Bank is such that it effectively manages itself, receiving regular spatfall.
 The rocky nature of the area prevents dredging or over fishing.